battre/autocomplete-attribute-explainer/README.md

 >     * `unit-name` - e.g. "5"
 >
 > Websites should not ask for an `in-building-location` and a `floor` in the
-> same form.
+> same form because the former encompasses the latter.
 >
 > We introduced a split into `unit-type` and `unit-name` because some countries
 > expect a 1 to 3 digit number for an apartment.
 But if a website of the same
 > country asks for an unstructured street address we would still need to
 > generate a string like "Apt.
 5", so we would need to know the apartment type.
+>
+> We have not investigated countries that often have special fields for
-> Details need to be figured out in this space.
-This is only a first rough
+> entrance, floor and staircase.
+Changes may be required in this space.
-> sketch.

 > **Status:**
 >